claws/aioprometheus/README.rst

 =============

 `aioprometheus` is a Prometheus Python client library for asyncio-based applications.
-It provides provides metrics collection and serving capabilities, supports multiple data formats and pushing metrics to a gateway.
+It provides metrics collection and serving capabilities, supports multiple data formats and pushing metrics to a gateway.

 The project documentation can be found on `ReadTheDocs <http://aioprometheus.readthedocs.org/>`_.